 Every time the plan changes or is updated, you must reaffirm the mission and plan to the entire team.
 All team members need to be on the same page.
 Even if a team member is only remotely related to the change in plans, they need to be updated.
-No man or woman should be left behind.
+According to extreme ownership principles, no man or woman should be left behind.

 - One of the designers is taking a maternity leave and will be replaced by the intern.
 Everyone needs to be updated about the dates of the designer’s absence and to contact the intern instead of the designer.